Thursday, 2 July 2020

 2.Mix all of the ingredients together in a large bowl, with the aid of a hand whisk - don't overmix, just enough so that everything is properly mixed in, and holds together.

-3. Pour the mixture into the prepared tin, and bake for half an hour.
+3. Pour the mixture into the prepared tin, and bake for 45-50 minutes (until the top has started to brown nicely).
 Let it cool in the tin for twenty minutes or so before you un-mould it, and place it on serving dish ,

 No comments: